wp-plugins/slickplan-importer/readme.txt

 3. Go to the 'Tools' -> 'Import' screen, Click on 'Slickplan'

 == Changelog ==

+= 1.3 =
+* New: Option to create menu from imported pages

 = 1.2 =
 * New: Option to set menu order number when importing